-Congratulations to all these attorneys from the Middle District, and especially to NPLS attorneys James A. Butz, John A. Byrd, Jennifer L. Heverly, Caitlin M. Humphreys, Jan Rumsey, and Garry E. Wamser, who have dedicated their time and talent to providing pro bono services to low-income clients.
+Congratulations to all the recognized attorneys from the Middle District, and especially to NPLS attorneys James A. Butz, John A. Byrd, Jennifer L. Heverly, Paige J. Martineau, and Jan Rumsey, who have dedicated their time and talent to providing pro bono services to low-income clients.
 You give meaning to “access to justice for all.”
 Thank you!